LightBurnSoftware/Documentation/Workspace.md

 Toolboxes provide a grouped set of tools for various operations.
 Here you will find your [Cuts](#cuts), [File List](#filelist), [Laser](#laser), [Move](#move), [Shape Properties](#shapeproperties) and [Console](#console) toolboxes.

+### Manipulating Toolboxes and Tabs

 You can undock a toolbox and make it floating by dragging it away from the other toolboxes.
 You can also click the min/max button in the upper right of the toolbox to undock it.

 You can dock the toolbox by itself by dragging it to the right or left of the screen and dropping it in an area that highlights blue when you hover over it.

 You can dock the toolbox as a tab by dropping it on top of another docked toolbox.

+You can close a toolbox by clicking the X in the upper right of the toolbox or by turning it off in the toolbar context menu as seen in the [Tools and Toolbars](#toolbars) section above.

 You can reorder tabs by clicking on the tab and dragging it left or right in the tab strip.

-You can close a toolbox by clicking the X in the upper right of the toolbox or by turning it off in the toolbar context menu as seen in the [Tools and Toolbars](#toolbars) section above.

 <a name="cuts"></a>
 ### Cuts